ankit-ml12/learning/Node/05 mongoDB/01 intro.md

 - set the user and password in database access
 - create the network access
 - get the url to connect from the database

+> Note:- IN mongodb change access from local to anywhere, otherwise app won't work